Baby lying on its mother's arm

 Can You Prevent 4-Month Sleep Regression?

-When to Consult Your Baby’s Doctor
+When to Consult Your Baby’s GP or Health Visitor

-• Your baby is unusually irritable and difficult to soothe, which could indicate colic, a common cause of sleep disruption and fussiness.
+• Your baby is unusually irritable and difficult to soothe, which could indicate colic, a common cause of sleep disruption and fussiness

-• You suspect their sleep issues may be caused by an ear infection, reflux, or a condition like sleep apnoea.
+• You suspect their sleep issues may be caused by an ear infection, reflux, or a condition like sleep apnoea

-• Your baby has breathing difficulties.
+• Your baby has breathing difficulties

 • You find it difficult to wake your baby from sleep.